Officient is the Belgian product name for Exact Online HR in the Netherlands.

 How long will the data be kept?

-Officientwill keep the personal data for as long as the order and/or agreement is in progress.
-Once the order and/or agreement has been terminated and the period that allows for export has been exceeded, Officient will first delete the personal data by means of 'soft deletion'.
-This will be done by deactivating the account and will take effect after explicit written confirmation of the parties involved (Officer-Customer-Partner).
-If the account is not reactivated within 540 days after deactivation of the account, all data from the account will be permanently deleted from the Officient database.
-The database will however retain the fact that an account ever existed.
-The choice for 540 days is made to allow customers and their employees, if necessary, to consult legal documents (such as pay slips or invoices) during this period.
+Officient will keep the personal data for as long as the contract is in progress.
+Once the contract has been terminated and the period of time allowed for export has expired, Officient will first delete the personal data via soft deletion.
+This is accomplished through deactivation of the account and takes effect after explicit written confirmation from the parties involved (Officient-client-partner responsible).
+If within 90 days of account deactivation, the account is not reactivated, all data from the account will be permanently deleted from Officient's database.
+However, the database will retain that an account ever existed.

-Notwithstanding this general rule, Officient may, at the express written request of the customer, apply a shorter retention period and consequently delete the personal data by means of "soft deletion" or "hard deletion".
-In any instance of soft deletion, hard deletion will always occur after the 540 day period if the account is not reactivated (as described above).
+Notwithstanding this general rule, Officient may, at the express written request of the customer, apply a shorter retention period and consequently delete the personal data via 'soft deletion' or 'hard deletion'.
+In any instance of 'soft deletion', after the 90-day period, 'hard deletion' will always occur if the account is not reactivated (as described above).

 Which applications (processors & subprocessors) use your data?

 can find an overview of all our processors & subprocessors here